mzwoelfer/VmChamp/README.md

 # Make the file executable:
 chmod +x vmchamp

-# Move VmChamp to your PATH:
+# Move vmchamp to your PATH:
 # Move to /usr/local/bin that's in your PATH.
 # Or rootless install ~/.local/bin:
 mkdir -p ~/.local/bin